 5. Prepare the Wall

 After you remove the tile, you may have some wall damage from all that crowbaring.
-Make sure that you level the area where you will be working on, patch any holes, and scrape off any left over mortar/adhesive.
+Make sure that you level the area where you will be working on, patch any holes, and scrape off any leftover mortar/adhesive.
 Use a level to see if the area is okay.
 Be sure to get rid of all the debris and start out with a clean work area.

 6. Laying the Tile

-There are a number of ways to get tile to stick to your surface.
+There are a lot of ways to get the tile to stick to your surface.
 Mortar, SimpleMat, or Peal-and-Stick tiles.
-With mortar, mix the it according to instructions and be sure that you have your pattern with you.
+With mortar, mix it according to instructions and be sure that you have your pattern with you.
 Place the mortar on the area that you will be working on – it doesn’t hurt to watch a few youtube videos on how to learn the basics of tiling.

 7. Grout the Tile